Cast vs Forged Gold Jewelry: Which Is Stronger and More Durable?

 Tensile and Yield Strength

-Strength determines resistance to deformation and failure.
-For 18K yellow gold, cast and annealed shows tensile strength of 250–300 MPa and yield strength of 180–220 MPa.
-Forged (work-hardened) shows tensile strength of 320–400 MPa and yield strength of 250–320 MPa—approximately 25–40% stronger than cast.
+For 18K yellow gold: cast and annealed shows tensile strength of 250–300 MPa and yield strength of 180–220 MPa.
+Forged (work-hardened) shows tensile strength of 320–400 MPa and yield strength of 250–320 MPa — approximately 25–40% stronger than cast.

-For 14K yellow gold, cast and annealed shows tensile strength of 300–350 MPa and yield strength of 220–280 MPa.
+For 14K yellow gold: cast and annealed shows tensile strength of 300–350 MPa and yield strength of 220–280 MPa.
 Forged (work-hardened) shows tensile strength of 400–500 MPa and yield strength of 320–420 MPa.

 Hardness Differences

-Hardness correlates with strength and wear resistance.
-For 18K yellow gold, cast and annealed measures 125–140 HV, while forged (work-hardened) measures 155–180 HV.
-For 14K yellow gold, cast and annealed measures 140–160 HV, while forged (work-hardened) measures 175–210 HV.
+For 18K yellow gold: cast and annealed measures 125–140 HV, while forged (work-hardened) measures 155–180 HV.
+For 14K yellow gold: cast and annealed measures 140–160 HV, while forged (work-hardened) measures 175–210 HV.

 The 20–30% hardness increase in forged gold translates to improved scratch resistance and slower wear rates in daily use.